 This is the place for the most seasoned and decorated cosplayers.
 Competitors in Masters are those whose work is considered to be professional or near-professional quality.
 All aspects are considered, including seams, linings, underpieces, structure, and props, many of which are not noticeable unless closely inspected.
 A portfolio is required, and a cosplay resume (which may be included as part of the portfolio) is recommended.
 At this level, the tiniest detail can make a sizeable difference in judging.

 Just like the name says.
 This is a blend of both performance and craftsmanship, and the group may be at any of the aforementioned skill levels.
 Standard craftsmanship judging will occur as per the other categories, but the performance aspect will be much more heavily weighted.
 As with Masters, a portfolio is required for the Skit category.
 Skits may be up to four minutes long.
-Copies of the script and audio recording must be submitted no later than March 20, 2017.
+Copies of the script and audio recording must be submitted before the convention (date TBD).

 There are times when the judges decide that an individual should be bumped up to higher category.
 This is most definitely a compliment on your work!
 Your craftsmanship is ready to be considered at a higher level and you will be competing in a way that shows everyone in their best light.
 In general, competitors should enter in the last category in which they were placed, or a level up if they have won a craftsmanship award in that division.

 Again, we will try to accommodate as many competitors as possible and will make every effort to work with peoples’ schedules.
 We arrange entries on a first come, first serve basis.
-Provided that not all craftsmanship times have already been filled, any last online applications will be accepted up until 11:59 PM (Mountain) on Wednesday, March 22 so that they can be processed prior to the start of the con.
-We’ll open up any available slots on March 24 during cosplay check in, again on a first-come, first-served basis.
-There will also be a few available slots for walk-ons without a judging component.
+Provided that not all craftsmanship times have already been filled, any last online applications will be accepted up until (date TBD) so that they can be processed prior to the start of the con.
+We’ll open up any available slots on (date TBD) during cosplay check in, again on a first come, first serve basis.
+If time allows, there may also be a few available slots for walk-ons without a judging component.
 These individuals are not eligible for any craftsmanship awards or Best in Show.

 We hope that we have answered your questions and set your minds at ease.
 If not, please drop us a line and we will do what we can to help you.